HorizonRobotics/alf/README.md

 ![CI](https://github.com/HorizonRobotics/alf/workflows/CI/badge.svg?branch=pytorch)

 Agent Learning Framework (ALF) is a reinforcement learning framework emphasizing on the flexibility and easiness of implementing complex algorithms involving many different components.
 ALF is built on [PyTorch](https://pytorch.org/).
-The development of [previous version](https://github.com/HorizonRobotics/alf/tree/tensorflow) based on [Tensorflow 2.1](https://www.tensorflow.org/) has been stopped.
+The development of [previous version](https://github.com/HorizonRobotics/alf/tree/tensorflow) based on [Tensorflow 2.1](https://www.tensorflow.org/) has stopped as of Feb 2020.

 ## Algorithms